9682 was built at Swindon at a cost of £5,280 and entered service in May 1949.

 In December it became known that the locomotive had been sold by the GWR Preservation Group although the name of the buyer was not disclosed.
 It was later made public that the locomotive had been bought by the Dean Forest Locomotive Group.

-When the locomotive moves to the Dean Forest Railway it will join classmate 9681.
+The locomotive moved to the Dean Forest Railway in April 2019 where it joined classmate 9681.

 |Home Base||Current Status||Owner|